apigee-127/volos/spikearrest/common/README.md

 This module does not do anything on its own -- it depends on an implementation which stores the Spike Arrest in a particular place.
 Currently the options are:

-* volos-spikearrest-memory: Stores Spike Arrrest in memory on the node where the script is running.
+* volos-spikearrest-memory: Stores Spike Arrest data in memory on the node where the script is running.
-* volos-spikearrest-apigee: Communicates with Apigee via API to update and check SpikeArrest results.

 ## Example